Sunday, 23 February 2025

 Samsung has kicked off the year in a big way as the Unpacked event is upon us, announcing a wealth of new devices.
 Happening on 20 February in San Francisco, Samsung introduces to the world to the latest additions to the Galaxy family, revealing an exciting future for the smartphone as the company celebrates ten years of leadership in mobile innovation.

-Samsung CEO, DJ Koh, also announced today that the company had sold more than 2 billion Galaxy phones since 2010, marking one of the first times the company has ever put a number on for the line.
+Samsung CEO, DJ Koh, also announced today that the company had sold more than 2 billion Galaxy phones since 2010, marking one of the first times the company has ever put a number on sales for the line.

 Headlined by the Samsung Galaxy S10 range, the event also included other phones and wearables such as three different versions of the Galaxy S10 – S10 Plus, a smaller Galaxy S10E model, and one with 5G, the long-awaited Samsung foldable phone, and the wireless Galaxy Buds to compete with the Apple AirPods.
 However, it seemed like the Galaxy Fold totally dominates Samsung Unpacked, leaving the Galaxy S10 family in its shadow.